Wheeze: Preschool wheeze

 Preschool wheezing is a clinical condition that describes wheezing preschool children that do not fulfill the criteria of "asthma" fully as asthma would require a person to demonstrate a history of at least three episodes of exacerbations (worsening of symptoms) or chronic cough or wheeze for the past six months.
 Besides, a number of wheezing preschool children would have their symptoms resolved after they had grown up, unlike asthma which persists into adulthood.
 Preschool wheezing can be divided into "viral-induced wheeze" and "multi-trigger wheeze".
 Viral-induced wheezing accounts for about two-thirds of all preschool wheezes.
 The wheezing symptom is episodic and the child is completely normal in between wheezing episodes.
 It has a good prognosis and only supportive treatment is required.
 Meanwhile, multi-trigger wheezing is associated with allergy and a family history of asthma.
 Symptoms occur in between wheezing episodes and are likely to persist beyond early childhood.
 Due to difficulty in differentiating both types of wheeze, the diagnosis of viral-induced versus multi-trigger wheeze may be delayed for a period of time until its clinical course has become clear.

+To wheeze (slang)

+To wheeze implies an inability to speak clearly, so in politics it refers to an unorthodox or less than ethical maneuver that is not actually illegal, but relies on an element of deception or sleight of hand, being an intermediate between a workaround and a scam.

+In this context wheezing is notably linked with the slang expression Joe Blow meaning any external person or group beyond a secretive fraternity.
+(See also insider trading.)